IntelLabs/hec-p-isa-tools/kerngen/README.md

 # Implementation

 The design is a simplified interpreter pattern.
-A domain specific language (DSL) defined as 'kernel language' is received as input to the kernel generator.
+A domain specific language defined as a 'kernel language' is received as input to the kernel generator.
 This kernel language describes (which can be used for HE schemes) and context parameters, as well as the operation with relative operands.
 This language is interpreted as a `high level instruction` which is then mapped to